Tuffy Rhodes

-Karl Derrick "Tuffy" Rhodes (born August 21, 1968) is a retired American professional baseball player.
+Karl Derrick "Tuffy" Rhodes (born August 21, 1968) is an American former professional baseball player.
 He played six years in Major League Baseball in the US, and thirteen years in Nippon Professional Baseball (NPB) in Japan.
 Rhodes is the all-time NPB home run leader among foreign-born players, and he is 13th overall with 464 home runs in Japan.
 He hit 55 home runs in 2001, tying the NPB single-season mark set by Sadaharu Oh in 1964.

 Early life

 Rhodes was born in Cincinnati, Ohio.
 He acquired the nickname "Tuffy" as a child due to his serious approach to baseball.
 Rhodes attended Western Hills High School in Cincinnati.

 Career

 Prior to Japan, he was a center fielder playing for the Houston Astros, Chicago Cubs and Boston Red Sox from 1990-1995.

 In his major league career, Rhodes batted .224, with 13 home runs and 44 runs batted in, 74 runs scored and 14 stolen bases in 225 games played.